Neoclassical villa, famous exhibition place

 This villa is a great example of neoclassical architecture.
 Its construction started at the end of 18th century and was finished in 1812 by marquesses Odescalchi.
 It belonged to family Raimondi and Visconti di Modrone.
 In 1925 Como municipality decided to make it a place for cultural events and art exhibitions.
 Villa Olmo is definitely the most majestic villa at Como lake.
 It is composed of a huge park and many buildings.
 Among them, the central building, which is used as exhibition place, the building on the north side, the south and the north casinos, greenhouses, tennis courts, an international hostel and a lido.

-The park is partly accessible.
+The park is partially accessible.

 Free admission except for temporary exhibitions and events